 BSEC holds meeting with new CSE board

-BSEC Chairman Khandaker Rashed Maksud highlighted that the collective goal is to make the capital market the cornerstone of the country's economy and a key source of long-term financing

-The Bangladesh Securities and Exchange Commission (BSEC) top officials, during their visit to the Chittagong Stock Exchange's (CSE) head office in Chattogram on Monday had a meeting with the bourse's newly appointed board and top officials.
+The top officials of the Bangladesh Securities and Exchange Commission (BSEC) yesterday (21 October) held a meeting with the newly appointed board and top officials of Chittagong Stock Exchange (CSE) during their visit to the bourse's head office in Chattogram.

 BSEC Chairman Khandaker Rashed Maksud highlighted that the collective goal is to make the capital market the cornerstone of the country's economy and a key source of long-term financing.